zhiqin1998/UMamba2/readme.md

 refine the output of U-Mamba2, enhancing accuracy and enabling human-in-the-loop collaboration.
 The optional branch consists of a SAM-style point encoder and cross attention blocks to allow the model to integrate click information with the image features.

+### Incorporating Dental Knowledge
+We incorporate several domain knowledge into the model design to address key challenges of dental anatomy segmentation in CBCT, in the scope of the ToothFairy3 challenge.
+This includes label smoothing of related anatomies, weighted loss for tiny structures, left-right mirroring augmentation and post-processing based on structure volume.

+### Semi-supervised Learning
+Building on the powerful U-Mamba2 model, we introduce U-Mamba2-SSL, a semi-supervised learning framework that employs a multi-stage training strategy.
+The framework first pre-trains U-Mamba2 in a self-supervised manner using a disruptive autoencoder.
+It then leverages unlabeled data through consistency regularization, where we introduce input and feature perturbations to ensure stable model outputs.
+Finally, a pseudo-labeling strategy is implemented with a reduced loss weighting to minimize the impact of potential errors.

 ## Setup Environment
 The codes have been tested on Ubuntu 22.04 and 24.04, Python 3.11, Pytorch 2.5.1 Cuda 12.4 and 2.7.1 Cuda 12.8,